-Before pushing faders and slapping compressors on every track, make note of the style of music your mixing and where it will be listened to.
+Before pushing faders and slapping compressors on every track, make note of the style of music you're mixing and where it will be listened to.
 Even if it seems obvious, skipping this step might land you with a mix that doesn’t fit the expectations of the music at hand.

 When mixing pop music, we strive for polish.
 The vocal is almost always front-and-center, the kick and bass always powerful, and supporting elements need to be as tight as possible.
 To get this kind of consistency to translate in the loud places we listen to pop—in the car, on public transport, and in public spaces—some pretty considerable dynamic range compression is required.

 Mixing jazz and orchestral recordings takes an opposite approach.
 To preserve the live feel, we typically go easy with dynamic processing, allowing the music to speak for itself.
-As for the typical listening environment for jazz and orchestral, we can assume its at home where things are quiet and listeners can hear softer sections with ease.
+As for the typical listening environment for jazz and orchestral, we can assume it's at home where things are quiet and listeners can hear softer sections with ease.

-While there are many others styles that exist between these two extremes, the message remains the same: the use of dynamics varies greatly across the musical spectrum, and doing something that works for one style may not be appropriate for another.
+While there are many other styles that exist between these two extremes, the message remains the same: the use of dynamics varies greatly across the musical spectrum, and doing something that works for one style may not be appropriate for another.
 Apply the kind of processing you hear in pop to a jazz mix, and you will certainly end up with some frightening results.

 Getting a punchy, dynamic mix starts with setting the right levels at both the recording and mixing stages—commonly referred to as gain staging.
 Once upon a time, engineers needed to record instruments hot to avoid capturing the tape hiss present on tape.
-DAWs and modern converters offer us a huge dynamic range and this is no longer an issue, meaning signals can be recorded at lower, more reasonable levels and still sound pretty great.
+DAWs and modern converters offer us a huge dynamic range so this is no longer an issue, meaning signals can be recorded at lower, more reasonable levels and still sound pretty great.

-Despite this, its common to receive sessions with instrument tracks that are massive bricks of sound.
-If you make record everything as loud as possible, the wonderful ebb and flow you get from dynamics doesn’t occur and headroom (the buffer zone of gain between your highest peaks and 0 dBFS in your DAW) gets compromised.
+Despite this, it's common to receive sessions with instrument tracks that are massive bricks of sound.
+If you record everything as loud as possible, the wonderful ebb and flow you get from dynamics doesn’t occur and headroom (the buffer zone of gain between your highest peaks and 0 dBFS in your DAW) gets compromised.

 When it comes to gain staging in the mix phase, decide which elements are the most important to the song and make those the loudest, while tucking other elements underneath it.
 This leads to a richer, diverse mix that better communicates the musical story while avoiding clipping.